peiche/cover/README.md

 - YouTube

 If you would like to request support for a site's icon, please raise an issue.
 Or create a pull request and add it yourself!

+###Recommended Plugins

+####Aesop Story Engine

+Cover was built from the ground up with Aesop Story Engine in mind.
+Break out of the content area with full-width components like images, galleries, maps, and more.

+####Jetpack

+Automattic's Jetpack plugin comes packed with modules for any theme to use, but Cover is designed to work nicely with these:

+**Site Logo**
+In the Customizer, you can not only set the site title and tagline, but also a site logo.
+You can enable and disable any combination of these three options.

+**Featured Posts**
+In the Customizer (again), you'll find the option to assign a specific tag to featured posts (the default is "featured").
+Tagging a post will give it a special place on your blog's home page: it's displayed larger than the normal post listing, with its featured image displayed prominently behind it.
+Please note that Cover currently only shows a single featured post, even though you may tag more than one post as featured.

+**Infinite Scroll**
+The Infinite Scroll module already works just fine, and we're not messing with that.
+But Cover allows you to have a social menu in the footer, so I've made Jetpack respond accordingly.
+If you have infinite scrolling enabled and no footer menu, scrolling down will load more posts, just as it's meant to do.
+But if you _do_ have a footer menu, you will see a button to click in order to load more posts.
+(Otherwise, you'd never see the footer!)

+####Color Posts

+Using the [Color Posts](https://wordpress.org/plugins/color-posts/) plugin will allow Cover to match the header's color to the color of a post's featured image.
+It's not a requirement by any means, but I think it looks cool.
+Please note that this plugin requires Jetpack.

 ###Built with Sass